alonaviv/twist/README.md

 ```

 5. In order to make migrations, run the following script and exit with Ctrl-C when done.
-You can then run `run-dev.sh` to apply migrations.
+You can then run `start-dev.sh` to apply migrations.
 ```sh
 ./makemigrations.sh
 ```